wPlachno/woodchipper-templates/file_for_testing.md

 > A relative file is simply a file defined by a file path that is relative to the current working directory.
 >

-- Line 137 of `file_for_testing.md`, the description of Test 5, should read:
+- The description of test 6 on line 145 of `file_for_testing.md` should read:

 > Test Complete.